Quinerly leads No. 24 Alabama to 74-72 win over Vanderbilt

 - Jahvon QuinerlyAmerican basketball player

-NASHVILLE, Tenn.
-(AP) Jahvon Quinerly got the message Alabama coach Nate Oats sent by bringing the junior guard off the bench.
+NASHVILLE, Tenn. — Jahvon Quinerly got the message Alabama coach Nate Oats sent by bringing the junior guard off the bench.

 Quinerly responded, scoring 17 of his 19 points after halftime to help the 24th-ranked Crimson Tide rally from a nine-point deficit in the first half and hold off Vanderbilt 74-72 Tuesday night.